miriamelia/decision-tree-learning-ecml/README.md

 # Decision-tree-learning

-This tool is designed for anybody who'd like to start exploring the domain of artificial intelligence.
+This tool is designed for anybody who'd like to start exploring the domain of machine learning.
 Please consider the following when using the software:

 - Data input files have to be .csv files in utf-8 encoding, separated by semi-colon (;)
 - First row is interpreted as attribute names, the last column as category attributes